DipsanaRoy/cyber-security-pec-cs702e/previous-year-questions.md

 ### Q6.
 List the phases of a penetration test

+---

-**Answer:** The phases of a penetration test, often remembered by the acronym **PRE-ATTACK, ATTACK, POST-ATTACK**, are typically broken down into the following 5-7 steps:
+The phases of a penetration test, often remembered by the acronym **PRE-ATTACK, ATTACK, POST-ATTACK**, are typically broken down into the following 5-7 steps:

 1. **Planning and Reconnaissance (Pre-Attack Phase)**
     - **Planning:** Defining the scope, goals, and rules of engagement (what systems are off-limits?).